 Common reasons for passive aggressive behaviour in the workplace

 There are a number of reasons that you might be the target of passive-aggressive behaviour in the workplace and here are some of them.

 People don’t respect you

 If someone reports to you but doesn’t respect you, likely they’re going to resent doing work for you.
 It might be because you’re younger or less experienced (see here for dealing with this) and they believe they should have your job.
-The only productive way to get around this is to build trust with the other person, which takes time and effort.
+The only way to get around this is to build trust, which takes time and effort.
 This will benefit both of you – nobody likes being passive-aggressive and nobody likes receiving that attitude.
 Alternatively, you could just leave them alone, but that’s not likely to lead to anything getting done, unless you do it all yourself.

 When people don’t work for you, and have other things to do

 If you’re working on a project and require help from people in another team, often for them, any request will seem like it comes out of nowhere.
 They have a day job and now you’re trying to make them do your work as well.
 This sort of situation is going to end badly especially if you don’t provide adequate notice to the other party.

 People are not on-board with what you’re trying to accomplish